gparraMstr/censys-assessment/README.md

 - `BUILD_PATH`: Specifies the path for the compiled frontend build folder, typically set to `./backend/build`.
 - `REACT_APP_CENSYS_PROXY_URL`: The URL of the backend proxy for secure API requests.

+**Note**: the frontend implementation dynamically constructs the base URL for API requests when running in a GitHub Codespace.
+If a GitHub Codespace environment is not detected (missing required environment variables), it defaults to the configured backend proxy URL.
+If neither is available, it falls back to the value of `REACT_APP_CENSYS_PROXY_URL`.

 ---
 ---